-Alfred Deakin, along with Edmund Barton, was a founding father of Federation.
-He was Australia's second prime minister and one of two prime ministers who held the position three times.
+Alfred Deakin was Australia's second prime minister and held the position three times.

 Deakin was also a journalist and wrote anonymous newspaper articles, even while he was Prime Minister, calling himself, ‘The Australian Correspondent’.
-In these articles he would sometimes even criticise himself!
+In these articles he sometimes even criticised himself!

-Deakin’s sterling silver inkstand and pen were presented to him at the conclusion of his second term as Prime Minister in 1904 by members of the Commonwealth Press Gallery.
+Deakin’s sterling silver writing set dates from 1876 and consists of an inkstand and pen.
+It was presented to him in 1904 by members of the Commonwealth Press Gallery.
 For a man who loved the written word it was an appropriate gift.
-The ink stand is currently on display in the Alfred Deakin Prime Ministerial Library, Geelong.